fritzprix/TachyOS/README.md

 > This project is subjected to serious HOMEBREWING and still in INFANCY.
 So any experimental change can be made without any notice.

 ## About
 > TachyOS is the RTOS based on microkernel architecture which includes only minimal components like thread / synchronization, memory management, inter-thread communication while supporting execution context / address space isolation(protection) and extensible modular interface.
-Name of this project comes from the hypothetical particle called 'tachyon' [tæki.ɒn], whose speed increases as its energy decreases theoretically, is thought to be the ideal of the real time application which runs in very constrained environment.
+Name of this project comes from the hypothetical particle called 'tachyon' [t챈ki.�뭤], whose speed increases as its energy decreases theoretically, is thought to be the ideal of the real time application which runs in very constrained environment.

 ## Motivation
 + Build modular architecture which supports both static linked(kernel mode) and dynamic-linked module(user mode).